Sơn Thắng massacre

 The Sơn Thắng massacre (/sən'tæŋ/ sən-TANG, /vi/) was a massacre conducted by the United States Marine Corps on 19 February 1970, in which seven women and nine children were killed.
 The Marines reported the civilians killed as being Vietcong (VC) killed in a firefight.
 These incidents were reported by civilians and charges were brought against the Marines.
 Four Marines were court-martialed and one was sentenced to five years in prison and the other to life, but Major General Charles F. Widdecke reduced each sentence to less than a year.

 Background

 On 12 February, a VC ambush had killed nine Marines from Company B, 1st Battalion, 7th Marines.

 A five-man Marine "hunter-killer" patrol led by Lance Corporal Randell D. Herrod, who had been in the country for seven months, alongside Private Thomas R. Boyd Jr., PFC Samuel G. Green, PFC Michael A. Schwarz and Lance Corporal Michael S. Krichten had been in Vietnam for only a month, was sent out from Firebase Ross.
 The company commander, first lieutenant Lewis Ambort, had ordered the team to avenge the company's casualties and "get some gooks tonight."

 The Sơn Thắng hamlet was located 2 mi southwest of Firebase Ross.
-They villagers had previously been told to move to a "safe-zone" in the region, but they declined.
+The villagers had previously been told to move to a "safe-zone" in the region, but they declined.